clojure-land/hypercrud.devkit/README.md

 * Browser entrypoint with HTML5 navigation & router
 * JVM entrypoint with Pedestal server and Datomic

-Use this pattern for production infrastructure stuff when you need to do things like analytics, http headers, auth integrations, custom service security, really anything that you want to do at a lower layer than the data driven UI.
+Use this pattern for production infrastructure stuff when you need to integrate things like analytics, http headers, auth integrations, custom service security, really anything that you want to do at a lower layer than the data driven UI.

 ## Library or framework?

 Hypercrud is a *ClojureScript library*, you compose values and simple functions.
 No macros, interfaces, dependency injection or anything like that.

-There is also a tiny Clojure piece, 2-300 loc that wraps Datomic API.
-It's mostly historical and predates the Datomic Client API and it's probably possible to just replace with a Datomic Client.
-There is also an example Pedestal service which you can use or ignore.
+There is also a tiny Clojure piece, 2-300 loc that wraps Datomic Peer API, responsible for the following:

+1. serialize Datomic API requests and responses from the UI process
+1. host Datomic Peer API calls
+1. Configure any database filters

 # How to run